Arrest made in the killing of a couple hiking in Arkansas with their young daughters

 (CNN) — A man has been arrested in connection with the deaths of a married couple attacked and killed while hiking with their two young daughters at a state park in the Ozark Mountains, Arkansas State Police announced on Wednesday.

-James Andrew McGann, 28, was arrested Wednesday afternoon at a Springdale, Arkansas, business and faces two counts of capital murder, police said.
+James Andrew McGann, 28, was arrested Wednesday afternoon at a barbershop in Springdale, Arkansas, and faces two counts of capital murder, police said.

 The deaths of Clinton David Brink, 43, and Cristen Amanda Brink, 41, are being investigated as a double homicide after their bodies were found Saturday on a walking trail in Devil’s Den State Park in northwest Arkansas, state police said, without saying how they were killed.